Sourdough Cinnamon Roll Focaccia Bread Recipe

 Sourdough cinnamon roll focaccia bread is the ultimate fusion of soft, pillowy focaccia bread with sweet cinnamon and sugar for a fun twist on a bread that’s usually made savory.

-This cinnamon roll focaccia recipe combines the flavor of traditional cinnamon rolls and sourdough focaccia bread for a bread that has the cinnamon goodness like my sourdough cinnamon rolls with the ease and lightness of sourdough focaccia bread.
+This cinnamon roll focaccia sourdough recipe combines the flavor of traditional cinnamon rolls with sourdough focaccia bread for a bread that has the cinnamon goodness like my sourdough cinnamon rolls with the ease and lightness of sourdough focaccia bread.

 This focaccia bread recipe is a high hydration dough, meaning it has a high ratio of water to flour by weight.
 Just like my sourdough ciabatta bread, this is a sticky dough and more slack than other traditional bread doughs.